Credential Injection

 ```bash theme={null}

-echo -n "sk-..." | secret-tool store --label="nono: openai_api_key" \
+echo -n "sk-..." | secret-tool store --label="nono: openai" \

-service nono username openai_api_key target default
+service nono username openai target default

-echo -n "sk-ant-..." | secret-tool store --label="nono: anthropic_api_key" \
+echo -n "your-gemini-key" | secret-tool store --label="nono: gemini" \

-service nono username anthropic_api_key target default
+service nono username gemini target default

-echo -n "your-gemini-key" | secret-tool store --label="nono: gemini_api_key" \
+echo -n "your-google-ai-key" | secret-tool store --label="nono: google-ai" \

-service nono username gemini_api_key target default
+service nono username google-ai target default

 ```

 **Important:** Use `username` (not `account`) as the attribute name.
 The `target default` attribute is required for the keyring crate to find the entry.
+Built-in Anthropic, GitHub, and GitLab routes read from host environment variables instead of the keyring.

 ## 1Password Integration